 The Burden of Proof

-CEs and BAs have the burden of proof to demonstrate that all required HIPAA Breach disclosures have been provided or that a use or disclosure of unsecured protected health information did not constitute a breach.
+The CE and business associate (BA) have the burden of proof to demonstrate that all required HIPAA Breach disclosures have been provided or that a use or disclosure of unsecured protected health information did not constitute a breach.
 The covered entity must also comply with several other provisions of the Privacy Rule with respect to breach notification.
 For instance, CEs must have written policies and procedures, and must develop and apply sanctions against workforce members who do not comply with these policies and procedures.

 There are HIPAA Breach Exceptions